AlexCannan-bit/pig-npp/README.md

 ### How to install our notepad++ pig autocomplete:
 Add the file AutoCompletePig.xml under the [Notepad++ installation folder]\plugins\APIs

-I wrote autocomplete for Pig 0.14.
+I wrote autocomplete for Pig 0.14. - Lucia Lifschitz